tilezen/chef-tilestache/README.md

 #### What did that just do?
 * installed berkshelf, installed our cookbook dependencies, and booted a virtualbox machine
-* access the running tilestache instance: via http://localhost:8000 (gunicorn directly), or http://localhost:8080 (apache)
+* access the running tilestache instance: via http://localhost:8000/
 * NOTE: on centos, you'll need to deal with the default firewall on your own (either shut it down via ```service iptables stop```, or add custom firewall rules as you see fit